project-image

 BackerKit Surveys are sent!

-about 4 years ago – Wed, Mar 18, 2020 at 01:49:33 AM
+over 4 years ago – Wed, Mar 18, 2020 at 01:49:33 AM

 We have just pressed the button to send out BackerKit surveys to everyone, so you should be seeing that email soon.
 If you have any questions, or if the email does not arrive, please let us know and we'll help you out.